 Dr Paula Barrett has been published widely in the area of prevention and treatment of anxiety and depression and the promotion of resilience through the evidence-based Friends Resilience Programs.
 Paula received the Telstra Queensland Business Woman of the Year Award, was shortlisted for the Australian of the Year Queensland Award and the Queenslander of the Year Award, and received the Highly Commended Certificate in the Human Rights Medal of the Australian Human Rights Commission for her contribution to the well being of children, youth and the wider community.
 She has been recognised as being amongst the top 1 percent of publishers within the field of Psychology and Psychiatry at an international level.

 Paula was awarded a Fulbright Scholarship at the end of her high school studies, and a Commonwealth Scholarship in 1991 to complete her research Doctorate, the National Australian Association for Cognitive and Behaviour Therapy Early Career Award for her research and innovation in the field of Clinical Psychology in 1998, and the National Australian Psychology Society Award for outstanding scholarship in the discipline of Psychology in 1999.
 Paula also received the ‘Lord Mayor’s Australia Day Achievement Award’ for far-reaching services in the community for families and children.
 She is a member of the Centre for Excellence in Mental Health at the Australian National University.

 The Friends Resilience Organisation was founded in 2017.
-It is a not-for-profit organisation.
 The Friends Resilience is responsible for Worldwide Training in the Friends Resilience Programs.
 Training is delivered in an interactive format online and the FRIENDS eBooks are also distributed through our website. (www.friendsresilience.org)